From Neutrino Masses to the Full Size of the Universe: The Full Size of the Universe from a Simple Spring Model

 Following reference \cite{couplings} a harmonic oscillatory term $\sim \omega^2 (a-a_s)$ appears in the modified FLRW equations in addition to the cosmological constant $\Lambda$

 The assumption of a breathing vibration with $a(t)\sim L(t)$ then leads to an identical equation for L(t):

-The interpretation of the cosmological constant term within the tetron model will be postponed to later sections.
+The interpretation of the cosmological constant term within the tetron model will be postponed to the end of the section.
 For the moment, let us simply forget about $\Lambda$.
-Then the empty universe behaves harmonic with frequency $\omega$, the reason being that its tetrahedral constituents follow a harmonic elastic interaction, i.e. the binding energy among the internal tetrahedrons in the neighborhood of the minimum at $L_s$ can be approximated by a parabola, see Figure 3.
+Then the empty universe behaves harmonic with frequency $\omega$, the reason being that its tetrahedral constituents follow a harmonic elastic interaction, i.e. the potential energy among the internal tetrahedrons in the neighborhood of the minimum at $L_s$ can be approximated by a parabola, see Figure 3.

 While characteristic frequencies $\omega$ and $H_0$(=Hubble constant) of the universe are tiny, the frequency $f_s=f(t_s)$ of a single tetron spring is extremely large and given by

 where $T(t)=L(t)/c$ is the time dependent Planck time.